spacelift-io/user-documentation/docs/concepts/policy/task-run-policy.md

 deny["only admins can run tasks"] { not input.session.admin }
 ```

-Let's look at an example of this simple policy in [the Rego playground](https://play.openpolicyagent.org/p/wKLPjJ4dEF).
+Let's look at an example of this simple policy in [the Rego playground](https://play.openpolicyagent.org/p/wKLPjJ4dEF){: rel="nofollow"}.

 That's still pretty harsh.
-We could possibly allow writers to run some commands we consider safe - like resource [tainting and untainting](https://www.terraform.io/docs/commands/taint.html).
+We could possibly allow writers to run some commands we consider safe - like resource [tainting and untainting](https://www.terraform.io/docs/commands/taint.html){: rel="nofollow"}.
 Let's try then, and please excuse the regex:

 ```opa
 package spacelift